withbetterco/code-challenge/README.md

 There is a [Pull Request Template](https://github.com/withbetterco/code-challenge/blob/master/PULL_REQUEST_TEMPLATE.md) in the repo as well.

 **Although we prefer a public submission - we understand that could be awkward if you are currently employed.
 If that's the case you can email your submission to john@withbetter.com - please treat it in the same way, an open design challenge we are collaborating on.**

+### For Questions / Support
+Don't hesitate to open an issue or submit a pull request.

+Main contacts for this project are @johnsalzarulo and @ortegacmanuel